d2s/Documentation/_posts/2018-04-10-Changelog.md

 - fixed bug if non supported versions of rsync is utilized
 - added new plan for deleting snapshots, there is now two plans
-	- plan 1: keeps last Sunday previous months, every Sunday this mont and all snapshots this week
+	- last: keeps last Sunday previous months, every Sunday this mont and all snapshots this week
-	- plan 2: keeps all Sundays previous months, every Sunday this mont and all snapshots this week
+	- every: keeps all Sundays previous months, every Sunday this mont and all snapshots this week
 - some other minor enhancements as well

 This will be the last version compiled and released with current released version of Xcode and Swift.
 Xcode 10.2 and Swift 5 are out as beta and most likely will be released within some months.

-Update 4 February 2019: in next release candidate (not yet released), which day of week regarding plan 1 and plan 2 can be selected.

 ## Version 5.6.2